 Assessment will be by means of interview and a presentation on the candidate’s sporting strengths.

 Successful students earn the prestigious distinction of becoming a Teesside High School Scholar and are eligible for a financial award towards School fees.

 Scholars are expected to attend Open Days and represent the School on other formal occasions and, as such, they should be prepared to act as ambassadors of the School both during the School day and externally.
 They are mentored by designated members of staff and their progress, as with all of our students, is closely monitored.

 Interest in Teesside High School Scholarships is invited between September-December of each academic year with testing and interviews scheduled for January.
-For further details on Scholarships, please contact our Admissions Manager.
+For further details on Scholarships, please contact our Admissions team.